2024 Atlantic hurricane season

 Activity dramatically increased in late September.
-Hurricane Helene developed over the western Caribbean and later made landfall in the Big Bend region of Florida at Category 4 strength, causing disastrous flooding and numerous fatalities over central Appalachia.
-Hurricane Kirk formed soon after and rapidly intensified into a Category 4 hurricane in the Eastern Atlantic before striking Europe as a post-tropical cyclone.
+Hurricane Helene developed over the western Caribbean and later made landfall in the Big Bend region of Florida at Category 4 strength, leading to disastrous flooding over central Appalachia that caused more than $78.7 billion in damage and 252 deaths.
 October was also very active, with four named storms developing during the month, all but one of which became hurricanes.
-The strongest, Hurricane Milton, formed in the Gulf of Mexico and rapidly intensified into a Category 5 hurricane; it was also the most intense tropical cyclone worldwide in 2024.
+The strongest, Hurricane Milton, formed in the Gulf of Mexico and explosively intensified into a Category 5 hurricane; it was also the most intense tropical cyclone worldwide in 2024.
 Milton later made landfall near Siesta Key, Florida, on October 9, as a Category 3 hurricane.
-In mid-October, Tropical Storm Nadine and Hurricane Oscar formed in quick succession, with the former quickly striking Belize while the latter intensified into a Category 1 hurricane and achieved the smallest hurricane-force wind field on record in the Atlantic.
-It made landfall in Inagua and Cuba.
-In early November, Hurricane Rafael struck western Cuba at Category 3 strength, and later attained sustained winds of 105 kn.
+The storm caused at least 39 deaths and $34.4 billion in damage, mostly in Florida.
+In mid-October, Tropical Storm Nadine and Hurricane Oscar formed in quick succession.
+The former quickly struck Belize while the latter achieved the smallest hurricane-force wind field on record in the Atlantic.
+It struck Grand Turk Island and Cuba.
+In early November, Hurricane Rafael struck western Cuba at Category 3 strength, before moving into the Gulf of Mexico and becoming tied for the strongest November Gulf hurricane.
 In mid-November, the last system, Tropical Storm Sara, drifted along the north coast of Honduras before striking Belize, while producing widespread heavy rainfall resulting in severe flash flooding and mudslides across northern Central America.
 Collectively, the cyclones of the 2024 season caused about $131 billion in damage and 442 fatalities.

-All forecasting agencies predicted an above-average season, primarily due to expected warmer-than-normal sea surface temperatures and a low risk for an El Niño.
+All forecasting agencies predicted an above-average season, primarily due to expected warmer-than-normal sea surface temperatures and an ongoing La Nina event.
 Although the season ultimately finished above-average, a heat dome mostly suppressed early activity, while little tropical cyclogenesis occurred from mid-July to mid-September due to the Saharan air layer (SAL), atmospheric stability, strong wind shear, and an unfavorable Madden–Julian oscillation pattern.